mjl-/sherpa/README.md

 Written by Mechiel Lukkien, mechiel@ueber.net.
 Bug fixes, patches, comments are welcome.
 MIT-licensed, see LICENSE.

+cmd/sherpadoc/gopath.go originates from the Go project, see LICENSE-go.

 # todo

+- when reading types from other packages (imported packages), we only look at GOPATH. vendor and modules are not taking into account, but we should.
+- more strict with incoming parameters: error for unrecognized field in objects

 - on errors in handler functions, it seems we get stack traces that are very long? is this normal?
 - check if we need to set more headers, and if cors headers are correct
 - allow more fields in error response objects?
-- more strict with incoming parameters: error for unrecognized field in objects
 - say something about variadic parameters

 - handler: write tests